Understanding PBKDF2

 | Iterations | 100,000+ (adjust based on hardware) | Balances security and performance. |

-| Hash function | SHA-256 or SHA-512 | Strong cryptographic primitives. |
+| Hash function | SHA-256 or SHA-512 | Uses strong cryptographic primitives. |

-Example Code Snippet (Python)
+Example Code (Python)

 import hashlib, binascii